HeinoPortfolio/MS_Comp_Sci/1 Intro Prog/Jupyter Notebook Assignments/ReadMe.md

 - The ability to write functions to facilitate code reuse
 - The ability to to use control structures (looping and conditional statements).
 - The ability to create a tuple, lists, dictionaries, and other structures.
-- Create list coomprehensions.
+- Create list comprehensions.

 # Technologies and Concepts Used

 The concepts and technologies used to create and complete the assessments are the following:
 * Libraries used:

    - random
    - pandas
    - math
    - numpy
    - re
-   -
+   - TextBlob (NaiveBayesAnalyzer)
--
+   - nltk
+- Data cleaning, data analysis, and data visualization

 # Assignment Files